 Just one such example of this is a little discussed study by the Agency for Toxic Substances and Disease Registry (ATSDR) in which all of the breast milk in a study tested positive for chemicals (known as PFASs and/or forever chemicals) known to cause birth defects.
 According to the website, Mercola.com:

 In the 20th century, scientists developed a group of complex, manmade chemicals called per- and polyfluoroalkyl substances (PFASs).
 In the past decade, researchers have found the chemicals contaminate drinking water and the environment.
 Current data measure these chemicals at alarming rates in breast milk.

 Out of the 10,000 forever chemicals, 3M agreed to stop making PFOS in 2002 and DuPont began phasing out PFOA in 2005.
 Yet, with just a chemical tweak, companies began marketing a new generation of PFASs with similar chemical structures.

-While these PFOAs and PFOS are no longer manufactured in the U.S., documentation from the FDA reveals that “phased out” doesn’t necessarily mean “not being used” anywhere.
+PFOAs and PFOS are no longer manufactured in the U.S. However, according to documentation from the FDA, “phased out” don’t necessarily mean “not being used” anywhere.
 In fact, there are limited ongoing uses of PFOS and the EPA says:

 Although PFOA and PFOS are no longer manufactured in the United States, they are still produced internationally and can be imported into the United States in consumer goods such as carpet, leather and apparel, textiles, paper and packaging, coatings, rubber and plastics.